 What does a Production Manager do?

 A Production Manager oversees the entire process of creating a product.
-This role ensures that the production runs smoothly and meets all deadlines.
-The Production Manager coordinates with different departments, such as design, engineering, and quality control.
-They manage resources, schedules, and budgets to keep the production on track.
-They also handle any issues that arise during production and find solutions quickly.
-This role requires strong leadership skills and the ability to work well under pressure.
+This role ensures that the production runs smoothly and efficiently.
+The Production Manager coordinates with different departments, such as engineering, quality control, and logistics.
+They work to meet deadlines and maintain high standards.
+This position requires strong leadership and problem-solving skills.

 How to become a Production Manager?